 Depending on the variety, once cooked it transforms into a nice pinkish to red colour and all its beautiful aroma is released.

-The fragrant geranium leaves add an amazing aroma to spoon sweets but you can also add vanilla or cinnamon if you like.
+The fragrant geranium leavesu00c2u00a0 add an amazing aroma to spoon sweets but you can also add vanilla or cinnamon if you like.

 Scented geraniums (Pelargonium)

 Glyko kydoni can be served as it is put it is perfect served with Greek Yoghurt or ice cream.